DooPhiLong/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 ![image](https://user-images.githubusercontent.com/120476961/226356902-c972aede-e9ac-4b15-a866-3098ffae0b91.png)

 #### 6. What was the average speed for each runner for each delivery ?
+- - Round : Used to round a number to a specified decimal place.
 ```sql
 select runner_id, order_id, round(AVG(distance*60/duration),2) as avg_speed from #runner_orders
 where cancellation is null